ortus-docs/coldbox-docs/testing/index.md

 install testbox-be --saveDev
 ```

-> **Info** The `--saveDev` flag tells CommandBox to save TestBox locally only for testing purposes as it will not be used to send TestBox for production.
+> **Info** The `--saveDev` flag tells CommandBox to save TestBox locally only for testing purposes as it will not be used to send TestBox for production (http://commandbox.ortusbooks.com/content/packages/dependencies.html)

 ### Benefits